-Each week on Wednesday morning, students bring non-perishable food item donations to the courtyard, which will be given to the Agape Food Pantry, a ministry of Catholic Charities.
+Each week on Wednesday morning, students bring non-perishable food item donations to the courtyard which will be given to the One Heart for Women and Children.
 Additionally, students participate in special projects during Advent and Lent to benefit others.